Emmyfrank/searching-keyword-byusing-gmail-api/README.md

 # Jix Cv Search API

-Jix CV Search API is an Express-based API that allows HR to search for and download CVs and related documents from their Gmail account.
+searching-keyword-byusing-gmail-api is an Express-based API that allows a user to search for and download CVs and related documents from their Gmail account.
 The API fetches emails with attachments, extracts and provides download links for the attachments.

 ## Features